-Two days later, Ríkharður scored both goals as Iceland overcome a 2-0 deficit against the Faeroe Islands before Bjarki Bergmann Gunnlaugsson scored the winning goal.
+Two days later, Ríkharður scored both goals as Iceland overcame a 2-0 deficit against the Faeroe Islands before Bjarki Bergmann Gunnlaugsson scored the winning goal.
 Iceland's final tournament match came against Denmark on Sept.
-2, 2000, which also functioned as the teams' opening 2002 World Cup qualifier.
-Iceland opening the scoring 12 minutes with a goal from Eyjólfur Gjafar Sverrisson, but could not hold the lead.
+2, 2000, which also functioned as the team's opening 2002 World Cup qualifier.
+Iceland opened the scoring 12 minutes with a goal from Eyjólfur Gjafar Sverrisson but could not hold the lead.
 Goals from Jon Dahl Tomasson and Morten Bisgaard gave Denmark the 2-1 victory.

 Their presence helped Iceland win three straight Euro 2004 qualifying victories.
 After a goalless draw against Germany in Reykjavik on Sept.
 6, 2003, Iceland stood atop its group.
 However, Germany won four days later against Scotland, meaning that Iceland had to win Hamburg.
 Goalkeeper Árni Gautur Arason nearly allowed an early goal to Germany's Michael Ballack, but Ballack eventually scored.
 Iceland's Hermann Hreidarsson had not played a match following the teams' last meeting but nearly provided Iceland with its pivotal moment.

-Hermann nearly scored, only for Germany's goalkeeper Oliver Kahn to stop the shot.
+Hermann nearly scored, only for Germany's goalkeeper Oliver Kahn to prevent the shot.
 Herman even had an opportunity on goal, only for the referee to call a four on Iceland.
 Following that, Iceland's momentum vanished as goals from Fredi Bobic, and Kevin Kuranyi confirmed Germany's qualification for Euro 2004.
-Iceland's elimination came due to Scotland's 1-0 win against Lithuania.
+Iceland's elimination followed due to Scotland's 1-0 win against Lithuania.

 Struggling to Make a Scene

-Last playing for Iceland 2001, Eyjólfur became the manager ahead of Iceland's qualifying campaign for Euro 2008, which featured four nations (Spain, Sweden, Denmark, and Latvia) that played at Euro 2004.
+Last playing for Iceland in 2001, Eyjólfur became the manager of Iceland's Euro 2008 qualifying campaign, which featured four Euro 2004 participants in its group (Spain, Sweden, Denmark, and Latvia).
 It would be this campaign that Eiður became Iceland's all-time scoring leader.
 Nonetheless, Iceland languished to a sixth-place finish.
-The nation's notable draw came against the eventual champions Spain in Reykjavik as Emil Hallfreðsson put Iceland up after 40 minutes.
+The nation's notable draw came against Spain's eventual champions in Reykjavik as Emil Hallfreðsson put Iceland up after 40 minutes.
 Iceland hoped for a similar result nearly 16 years ago when Eyjólfur scored in a 2-0 Euro 1992 qualifying victory against Spain on Sept.
 25, 1991.
 Iceland almost handed Spain a third qualifying loss, only for Andres Iniesta to salvage a vital point.

-If the 1-1 draw in September 2007 was a notable result, then Iceland sunk into ignominy on Oct.
+If the 1-1 draw in September 2007 was a notable result, Iceland sunk into ignominy on Oct.
 17, 2007.
-In a road qualifier in Vaduz, Iceland allowed a pair of second-half goals to Thomas Beck, and the 3-0 loss to Liechtenstein cost Eyjolfur his job.
-The pair of qualifying victories against Northern Ireland was the only wins Eyjólfur achieved in his two-year managerial stint.
+Iceland allowed a pair of second-half goals to Thomas Beck in Vaduz, Liechtenstein, and the 3-0 road loss cost Eyjolfur his job.
+The two qualifying victories against Northern Ireland was the only wins Eyjólfur achieved in his two-year managerial stint.

 More Failures Despite Some Results